Weekend Taste of Miami With Kids

 Key Biscayne: Beach

-here is a long strip of beach with a fairly calm surf.
-There’s also a grassy picnic area back from the beach with a decent playground, a lighthouse you can visit, changing and restrooms, life guards and two restaurants.
+There is a long stretch of beach with a fairly calm surf.
+There’s also a grassy picnic area back from the beach with a decent playground (it’s hotter than by the water, though), a lighthouse you can visit, changing and restrooms, life guards and two restaurants.

 We opted to have lunch at the casual, outdoor Lighthouse Cafe.
 My black-bean soup was well seasoned and my conch fritters were crispy.
 Rich enjoyed his Cuban sandwich and Tween’s burger and fries were what you’d expect.
 A few tables around us ordered whole cooked snapper that looked amazing.